therealddx/midvec2-gui/README.md

 outstanding issues:

-incorporation of i/o type templatization type selection as a node-level parameter advanced-option-only double values by default
+real-time graphing
+  taking advantage of real-time simulation provide a visual of the available values make your own Display for this framework

+implement 'Ram' option for InputPipe and OutputPipe

+implement 'Conv' option for making a Processor

 time-executive functionality
   real-time simulation, controlling of a sample rate

-real-time graphing
-  taking advantage of real-time simulation provide a visual of the available values
+incorporation of i/o type templatization type selection as a node-level parameter advanced-option-only double values by default

 modular flow systems
   group of nodes operating in a functional block, with one name